 Open to people ages 18 years and up

 - Age ≥18 years at the time of informed consent and ≥22 year for Arm E.

-- Pathologically confirmed glioblastoma (including all histological variants; documentation to be provided) that are newly diagnosed (for Arms A and B) or relapsed disease (for Arm C, D and E) after 1 to 2 line of systemic therapy (RT ± TMZ or RT ± TMZ in combination with other drug) that have not received the second line systemic treatment for relapsed disease (surgical resection of recurrent disease allowed).
+- Pathologically confirmed glioblastoma (including all histological variants; documentation to be provided) that are newly diagnosed (for Arms A and B) or relapsed disease (for Arm C, D and E) after 1 to 2 line of systemic therapy (RT ± TMZ or RT ± TMZ in combination with other drug) (surgical resection of recurrent disease allowed).
 For Arms A and B, MGMT status should be available.

 - Prior therapy:

-- Arms A and B: participants who have not received radiation or any systemic therapy for brain tumor and must be eligible for definitive external beam radiotherapy and temozolomide
+- Arms A and B: participants who have not received RT or any systemic therapy for brain tumor and must be eligible for definitive external beam RT and TMZ

-- Arm C: participants must have received prior treatment with radiation therapy with or without temozolomide (and only 1 prior line of therapy) (RT ± TMZ in combination with other drug is allowed)
+- Arm C, D and E: participants must have received prior treatment with RT with or without TMZ and only 1 prior line of therapy (RT ± TMZ in combination with other drug is allowed).

-- Measurable disease according to modified RANO guidelines is required only for Arm C; it is not required for Arms A or B.
+- Measurable disease according to RANO/modified RANO guidelines is required only for Arm C, D and E; it is not required for Arms A or B.

-- Participants enrolling into Arm C must be on a stable or decreasing dose of corticosteroids (or none) for at least 5 days prior to the baseline magnetic resonance imaging (MRI).
+- Participants enrolling into Arms C, D, and E must be on a stable or decreasing dose of corticosteroids (or none) for at least 5 days prior to the baseline magnetic resonance imaging (MRI).